 Mortgage: $3,200 (500,000 mortgage, 150,000 down, 25-year amortization mortgage calculated at 6% since interest rates aren’t likely to stay low forever)

 Vacancy Rates of 10%: $640 (most guides said to estimate 10-15% vacancies, but this is a pretty hot market and looks to be for some time)

 Repairs: $540 (I know most real estate guys will say 2-3% for repairs, but I used 1% since these will be brand new units for at least a few years)

 Total Estimated Monthly Costs = $5,580

 Estimated pre-tax ROI ($150K down) = 6.56% (This is without considering the increased monthly equity)

-Obviously with a ROI of 6.56% this isn’t a get rich quick scheme.
+Obviously, with an ROI of 6.56%, this isn’t a get-rich-quick scheme.
 I do know that there are other considerations such as the sweat equity and the headaches James and Steph would have as property managers.
-The increased equity and tax write-offs would help shelter some of our profits from the tax man, but clearly this would have to be a long-term investment to be worth it from an investment standpoint.
+The increased equity and tax write-offs would help shelter some of our profits from the taxman, but clearly, this would have to be a long-term investment to be worth it from an investment standpoint.

 So what’s the verdict?
 Do any of you have some real estate experience and feel like helping a couple of rookies out?
 Do these numbers appear sensible at first glance?